gsirhc/AdvancedTail/README.md

    * May not fix, search is intended to be simple
    * Work around is to stop the tail then search.

-Please enter any issues not listed above into the Github project issues.
+Please enter any issues not listed above into the projects [GitHub issues section](https://github.com/gsirhc/AdvancedTail/issues).